 Rola's manufacturer is currently unknown, as is the distributor.
+Currently there are 2 documented models.

 It is not uncommon for the only brand name visible a radio set to be the label on the speaker itself - and Rola was probably the single-most common speaker brand used in New Zealand manufactured sets through to around the mid-1960's when Plessey took over the company.
 And while Rola did briefly dabble in the manufacture of radios around 1930, they are very rare so chances are that if you think you have a Rola radio, what you probably have is a radio that simply uses a Rola speaker.